-The investments of TME are managed by New England Asset Management.
+The investments of TME are managed by New England Asset Management (NEAM).
 The investment function is overseen by the Investment Committee which operates under terms of reference set by TME's Board.
-The Committee is responsible for preparing, in conjunction with TME's Investment Managers, the Investment Policy for approval by the Board.
+The Committee is responsible for preparing the Investment Policy and the investment guidelines for approval by the Board.
 It is also responsible for monitoring investment performance and recommending the appointment of investment managers.
 Also, the risk appetite statements relating to the investment portfolios are monitored and reported at the quarterly Board meetings and the financial investments are managed in accordance with the Investment Policy of the TMHCC Group and TME's investment guidelines which ensures compliance with regulatory requirements.

 TME's investment strategy is to invest in investment grade fixed and variable interest rate debt securities and units in unit trusts.

-For the period ended 31 December 2022, the investment result is a net gain amounting to \$6.5 million (2021: \$4.5 million).
-As at 31 December 2022 TME holds European, UK, Japanese and US corporate bonds and other fixed income securities.
+For the period ended 31 December 2023, the investment result is a net gain amounting to \$11 million (2022: \$7 million).
+As at 31 December 2023 TME holds mainly European, UK and US corporate bonds and other fixed income securities.

-The performance of TME's portfolio under LUX GAAP, for the year ended 31 December 2022 and prior year, is as follows:
+The performance of TME's portfolio under LUX GAAP, for the year ended 31 December 2023 and prior year, is as follows: